notrab/react-use-cart/README.md

 You will need to wrap your application with the `CartProvider` component so that the `useCart` hook can access the cart state.

-Carts are persisted across visits using `localStorage`.
+Carts are persisted across visits using `localStorage`, unless you specify your own `storage` adapter.

 #### Usage